FiLeonard/SomeConversionScripts/README.md

 # SomeConversionScripts
-Some Conversion Scripts for many files (Windows and Linux mixed)
+Some conversion batch files for many video files (ffmpeg)